sugarvillela/UCR_CS152_Compiler/README.md

     in the symbol table.

     The program uses a linked stack for the symbol table.
 That's overkill for a longuage with only two context levels: global and function.
-But I wanted to reuse the code later for a bigger language.
+But I thought to reuse the code later for a bigger language.
 Allowing for classes, functions and blocks or lambda functions, there is potential for many context levels.
     Using the stack structure, a context can 'see' its parent contexts, but does